 How to use this site

 There are any number of ways to use this site—no right or wrong way.
-That being said, it is recommended that you begin by reading the executive summary, “Reckoning with Fossil Fuel in Philadelphia,” located under the Reference tab.
-The executive summary includes a detailed timeline of the petrochemical corridor.
+If you want to start by reading, the best entry point is “Reckoning with Fossil Fuel in Philadelphia,” located under the Reference tab.
+This summary document includes a detailed timeline of the petrochemical corridor.

 After that, consider these pathways: